ensemble-ai/exercise-2-camera-control-jaschonherr/PeerReview-Exercise2-MaximSaschin.md

 - [ ] Unsatisfactory

 #### Justification #####
 The position lock camera works fully as expected.
 The camera locks onto the vessel at the center of the screen and stays in this position while the vessel moves.
-The student has also properly added a cross that shows that the camera locks onto the vessel.
+The student has also properly added a cross that shows that the camera is locked onto the vessel.

 ### Stage 2 ###